Badwan

-In the past Badwan was a part of a union council known as Khadagzai Abazai which comprised Badwan, Brangola and Khadagzai.
-But now Badwan is a separate union council.
+In the past, Badwan was a part of a union council known as Khadagzai Abazai which comprised Badwan, Brangola and Khadagzai.
+Now, Badwan is a separate union council.

 Nazims / Naib-Nazims

 Education

-There is a boy's high secondary school, a girl's high school and around 45 Primary schools for boys and girls.
+There is a boys' high secondary school, a girls' high school and around 45 primary schools for boys and girls.
 Haq Public School, Pak Cambridge School and Standard Public School are private educational institutions in the area.
 Some families prefer to send their children to the private schools as they may offer better education.
-Others prefer to send their children to Jamal English Education Academy, Chakdara Public School, and University Public School(UOM) etc. situated in Chakdara.
+Others prefer to send their children to Jamal English Education Academy, Chakdara Public School, and University Public School (UOM) situated in Chakdara.
 All of these schools provide pick and drop services to students.
-Most of the students study until Matriculation and stop because of lack of access and high cost of going to nearby towns.
-A small number of male students go to Gulabad Degree College for Boys and University of Malakand, Chakdara.
-A very small number of female students go to FEF girls college, Chakdara.
+Most of the students study until Matriculation and stop because of the lack of access and high cost of going to nearby towns.
+A small number of male students go to Gulabad Degree College for Boys and the University of Malakand, Chakdara.
+A very small number of female students go to FEF girls' college, Chakdara.

-Military Operation Against Taliban
+Military operation against Taliban

-During the military operation of the Malakand division against Taliban insurgents Badwan was declared clean and there were no Taliban insurgents.
+During the military operation in the Malakand division against the Taliban insurgents, Badwan was declared clean and there were no Taliban insurgents.
 The residents of Badwan showed hospitality to the internally displaced persons (IDP) and gave shelter to them.
-They shared their houses and food with them and furthermore, they also helped them in finding medical assistance.
+They shared their houses and food with them.
+Furthermore, they also helped them in finding medical assistance.
 A school was established for the kids of the IDPs where volunteers would teach.
 Those who got shelter in Badwan, appreciate the honesty and support of the locals.

-Income Sources
+Income sources

-Agriculture is the main source of income of most of the people.
+Agriculture is the main source of income for most of the people.
 Many people are also working as government employees, mostly in the education sector.
 Most of the females are housewives though some are working in the education and health departments.
-Young people go to other cities like Rawalpindi, Karachi, Muzaffarabad, Islamabad, Lahore etc., to find jobs.
-Some people are also working abroad in different countries like Saudi Arabia, UAE, South Korea, Malaysia, Europe etc.
+Young people go to other cities like Rawalpindi, Karachi, Muzaffarabad, Islamabad, and Lahore to find jobs.
+Some people are also working abroad in different countries like Saudi Arabia, UAE, South Korea, Malaysia, and Europe.

 Sports

-Most of the young boys play Cricket and Football (Soccer) in the evening.
+Most of the young boys play cricket and football (soccer) in the evening.
 The people of Badwan (especially Badwan Bala) are good players of volleyball.
 Tournaments are arranged by people which may be only for local teams or sometimes teams from nearby towns also participate.
 The main problem which the players are facing is not having a proper playground and funds.

-Flora and Vegetation
+Flora and vegetation

 A diverse range of trees are found in Badwan.
-Among these, Poplar, Mulberries (Morus alba L., Morus nigra L.), pines (in Hilly areas), Kikar and figs etc. are commonly found.
+Among these, poplar, mulberries (Morus alba L., Morus nigra L.), pines (in hilly areas), kikar and figs are commonly found.

-There are also many kind of fruits such as, persimmon, plum and peach etc. which are extensively grown in the fields.
-Wheat, maize, rice, sugarcane and vegetables like tomato, potato, onion, radish, turnip and spinach etc. are also grown.
+There are also many kind of fruits such as persimmon, plum and peach which are extensively grown in the fields.
+Wheat, maize, rice, sugarcane and vegetables like tomato, potato, onion, radish, turnip and spinach are also grown.